Treating customers fairly

 - a note (appears as the Annex to the paper referred to above) on how the FSA measures TCF outcomes; and;

 - examples of how firms are collecting and using management information to demonstrate that they are working to meet the outcomes and the FSA's deadlines.

-NB the FSA has published an erratum to the 6 November publication: this relates to the targeting of self-certification mortgages and appears on page 13.
-The reference to lenders not having enough time to check proof of earnings has been deleted and the FSA has explained that the intention of the revised wording is to remove an ambiguity between self-certification and non-income-verified lending in general.
+NB the FSA published an erratum to the 6 November publication: this relates to the targeting of self-certification mortgages and appears on page 13.
+The reference to lenders not having enough time to check proof of earnings has been deleted and the FSA explained that the intention of the revised wording is to remove an ambiguity between self-certification and non-income-verified lending in general.

 We support the tcfinfo website, which is sponsored by a number of our members.
 It is designed to give free guidance to mortgage intermediaries on how to apply TCF to all aspects of their businesses.
 To date, just under 2000 intermediaries have registered with the site.